potalora/Tableau_Workshop/TableauWorkshop.md

 ## Final notes

-- Tableau is a very powerful visualization tool
+- Tableau is a powerful visualization tool

   - Very customizable

 - Visualizations can be interactive and can be shared in many ways